CBLUEbenchmark/CBLUE/README.md

 **KUAKE-QTR**

+Hyper-parameters for the training of pre-trained models with a sequence classifier for query-title pairs relevance prediction of the KUAKE-QTR task.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |
 | bert-base             |   3   |     16     |     40     |     4e-5      |